About USC Gould

 Lecturer in Law

-Darrell Mavis is the supervising judge of the Northeast and North Central Judicial Districts of the Los Angeles Superior Court which include the Pasadena, Burbank, Glendale and Alhambra courthouses.
-He presides over jury trials and helps supervise 40 civil and criminal judges.
+Judge Darrell Mavis is the Supervising Judge of the Northeast and North Central Judicial Districts of the Los Angeles Superior Court which include the Pasadena, Burbank, Glendale and Alhambra courthouses.
+He presides over jury trials, conducts settlement conferences and supervises 40 civil and criminal judges.
 He has presided over 100 jury trials since his appointment to the Los Angeles Superior Court in 2006.

-In 2008, the Constitutional Rights Foundation awarded Mavis “Judge of the Year.”
+In 2008, the Constitutional Rights Foundation awarded Judge Mavis “Judge of the Year.”

 “Economics of Legal History.”
 In The Oxford Handbook of Law and Economics, Vol. 3: Public Law and Legal Institutions, edited by Francesco Parisi.
 New York: Oxford University Press, 2017.